RomNox/finalProject/README.md

 ## Team contribution

-This project was developed by Brigade 40 as part of the final test assignment.
+This project was developed by a team of students as part of the final test assignment.

 ### Team members:
 - **Vladimir Romaikin** (Project manager)